taniyaNegi10/AI-Learning-Journey/README.md

 Welcome to my AI Learning Journey!

-I'm a Computer Science student .I'm documenting my journey of learning and building AI applications using modern LLM technologies.".
+I'm a Computer Science student .I'm documenting my journey of learning and building AI applications using modern LLM technologies.
 This repository documents my progress as I learn Large Language Models (LLMs), Prompt Engineering, AI Agents, Retrieval-Augmented Generation (RAG), and other modern AI concepts by building projects and writing code.

 ---